geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 ### Can I suggest datasets?

-Users can also recommend datasets from the Javascript API Code Editor window.
+Users can also recommend datasets from the Javascript API Code Editor window by going the *Help* button on the top right and selecting *Suggest a dataset*.

 <br>
 <img src="../fig/01_datasetsuggest.png" border = "10">